Entity/Character Refeference Conversion Problems

 with character problems in the most recent version of morpho (1.5.1).

-#2 Updated by Saurabh Garg almost 15 years ago
+#2 Updated by Saurabh Garg about 15 years ago

 Changed the code of the normalize function in MetaCatUtil.java.
 Earlier code

 was not taking care of characters above 123.

 In DBSAXHandler.java, added call to normalize function before text is written